Iran seizes 'foreign' vessel in Persian Gulf | DW | 04.08.2019

 Several tankers detained

+On July 18, Iranian commandos seized a Panamanian-flagged oil tanker, smuggling some 1 million liters of fuel from Iran to foreign customers.

-Last month, Iranian commandos seized a British-flagged tanker, and briefly detained a second vessel.
-The decision followed Britain's capture of an Iranian oil tanker near Gibraltar, accused of violating sanctions on Syria.
+A week later, a British-flagged tanker was detained, in retaliation for the UK's capture of an Iranian oil tanker near Gibraltar, which was accused of violating sanctions on Syria.

 Read more: Is a US-led war with Iran on the horizon as troops head to Saudi Arabia?